Justice Department withheld and removed some Epstein files related to Trump

 That interview was removed from the DOJ's public files some time after initial publication on Jan.
 30 and was republished Feb.
 19, according to document metadata.

-The Justice Department told NPR the only reason any file has been temporarily removed is because it had been flagged by a victim or their counsel for additional review.
+The Justice Department told NPR the only reason any file has been temporarily removed is that it had been flagged by a victim or their counsel for additional review.

 At the same time, the Justice Department has removed and reuploaded thousands of pages in recent weeks to fix improperly redacted victim names.
 That includes documents related to the allegations from these two women, who separately say they were around 13 years old when Epstein first abused them.